spyip/react-film/README.md

 ## Features not planned to support

-While you can dream about everything, engineering a piece of software that works well requires some opinions.
+While you can dream about everything, engineering a piece of software that works great requires some opinions and it may not please everyone.

 * Non-native scrolling
    * Physics model are different across browsers